 We are very fond of this part of Italy and have an itinerary to recommend that is just perfect for spring!
 You can find it here

-Sicily is also a fantastic destination for a trip in Italy in the month of April, thanks to temperatures that are just perfect for sightseeing (the summer gets too hot, even for me!)
+Sicily is also a fantastic destination for a trip around Italy in the month of April, thanks to temperatures that are just perfect for sightseeing (the summer gets too hot, even for me!)

 You can find our recommended Sicily itinerary here, perfect for this season!